Skip to main content

 Supporting the Future of Podiatry: UTRGV’s Mission to Recruit and Train in a Region of Need

-As the only state-funded podiatry school in the nation, the UTRGV is on a mission to train and retain a new generation of podiatrists ready to make a lasting impact on community health.
+As the only podiatry school in Texas, the UTRGV is on a mission to train and retain a new generation of podiatrists ready to make a lasting impact on community health.
 With the growing prevalence of comorbidities from chronic diseases, diabetes, sports injuries, arthritis, and both treatable and malignant conditions affecting mobility, the need for podiatric care in Texas has never been more critical.
 The University of Texas Rio Grande Valley (UTRGV) School of Podiatric Medicine is rising to meet this demand.

 Filling the Gap: Why Podiatry Matters in Texas